An efficient quantum algorithm for computing $S$-units and its applications: Defining the oracle function

 \subsection{$E$-ideal arithmetic}

 The arithmetic between $E$-ideals is directly inspired from the arithmetic between ideals in a number field.
 To evaluate our classical oracle, we need an efficient implementation of the $E$-ideal multiplication.
 Let $A = \oplus_{j\leq n} \Z a_j$ and $B = \oplus_{k\leq n} \Z b_k$ be $E$-ideals generated by the $a_j,b_k\in E$.
 Then the $E$-ideal $A\cdot B$ is the lattice generated by the $n^2$ elements $(a_j\cdot b_k)_{j,k\leq n}$.
 The multiplication of two $E$-ideals can be described by the two following steps: \begin{enumerate} \item Calculate all the cross terms $a_j\cdot b_k$ for $j,k\leq n$. \item Compute a basis $(c_j)_{j\leq n}$ of $\sum_{j,k}\Z a_j\cdot b_k$. \end{enumerate} The main challenge of $E$-ideal multiplication is that we need to deal with rational approximations of lattices.
 We need to estimate how much precision is needed to ensure accuracy, and how much precision is lost after each operation.
-We use the same strategy as in~\cite{STOC2014}, but we need to make a slight adaptation since rational approximations such that $\left| \frac{\widehat{a}}{2^{q}}-a\right|\leq \frac{1}{2^{q+1}}$ do not seem to be stable by multiplication.
+We employ the same strategy as in~\cite{STOC2014}, which uses fixed point rational approximations such that $\left| \frac{\widehat{a}}{2^{q_0}}-a\right|\leq \frac{1}{2^{q}}$ where the precision $q$ deteriorates throughout the computation.